takanori-fujiwara/ccpca/README.md

 Setup (Python implementation)
 -----

-* Install the modules with pip3 (this installs numpy and scipy if it does not exist).
+* Install via PyPI:

+  `pip3 install ccpca`

+  Or, manual installation: download this repository, move to the downloaded repository, and then:

     `pip3 install .`